Saved by Christmas

 Some time thereafter, this befuddled boy was taken to the harbor.
 He stood dumbstruck, staring up at the enormous black hull of a ship destined for the United States.
 Walking alone up the gangplank, he had no luggage, passport or papers-- just a yellow tag pinned to his coat.

 Subject to constant beatings and never-ending work, the boy often ran away to find solace in the woods surrounding the fields.
 His only friends were the animals on the farm and in the forest.
 He would, in times of desperation, go to an adjacent farm in the quest for food.
-Concerned, the neighbor reported to the police what was happening on the adjoining property.
-After an investigation, the child protection agencies removed the boy from the abusive environment.
+Concerned, the neighbor reported to the authorities what was happening on the adjoining property.
+After a brief investigation, the child protection agencies removed the boy from the abusive environment.

-Once he had recovered from another bout of malnutrition, the young boy was placed in a home with other orphans.
+Once he had recovered from another bout of malnutrition, the young boy was placed in a foster home with other orphans.
 There he was an outcast, as he could not communicate with or relate to the other occupants.
-Unbeknown to him, he was slated to be sent to an orphanage somewhere in New York State, as he was unadoptable due to a lack of papers and he could not be placed in foster care, for he had yet to be "housebroken".
+Unbeknown to him, he was slated to be sent to an orphanage somewhere in New York State as he was unadoptable due to a lack of identity papers.

 The time came for the boy to return to the shelter and await his fate.
 At the door of the church, he turned and looked one last time at the nativity scene.
 A glow seemed to surround the statues, and he was overwhelmed with a sense of hope and optimism.

-At midnight Mass on Christmas Day, the priest related the story of a young war-orphan brought to the United States, his hardship and misfortune while in this country and his lack of any identity making it nearly impossible for him to be adopted.
-He asked, as the boy had never experienced Christmas, if anyone who spoke German could take the child for a few days during the Christmas season before he left for an orphanage.
+In his homily at midnight Mass on Christmas Day, the priest related the story of a young war-orphan brought to the United States, his hardship and misfortune while in this country and his lack of any identity papers making it nearly impossible for him to be adopted.
+He asked, as the boy had never experienced Christmas, if anyone who spoke German could take the child for a day during the Christmas season before he left for an orphanage.